-B. Motions to Dismiss.
+- R Motions to Dismiss.
 1. With respect to motions to dismiss, including those contemplated in lieu of an answer, prior to filing such a motion and before the time to do so as of right has expired, the defendant shall communicate with the plaintiff by letter not exceeding three single-spaced pages, with a copy to the Court, either seeking a more definite statement, or setting forth the specific absence of particulars, insufficient notice, or other pleading deficiencies in the complaint and other reasons or controlling authorities that defendant contends would warrant dismissal and that, if properly rectified, could avoid the filing of the motion.
 The plaintiff shall respond by similar letter within seven calendar days, with a copy to the Court, indicating the extent, if any, to which plaintiff concurs with defendant's objections and the amendments, if any, to be made to the complaint to address them, or else stating the reasons and controlling authority that support the pleadings as filed.
 Plaintiff may seek leave to amend the complaint to address identified deficiencies if the time to do so as of right has expired.
 Under these circumstances, the Court will liberally grant plaintiff leave to amend, and grant the defendant an extension of time to answer the complaint as appropriate.
-(This practice may be especially effective as to certain types of motions frequently made that may be avoidable by premotion communication between the parties, with or without the Court's involvement.
-For example, without limitation, these include: naming a wrong defendant; misnaming a defendant; failing to name a necessary or indispensable party; failing to exhaust available remedies; absolute immunity; expiration of the statute of limitations as to some or all of the claims asserted; failure to satisfy a prerequisite to litigation such as a Right to Sue Letter; failure to plead the particulars of a fraud claim under Rule 9(b) of the Federal Rules of Civil Procedure; and a premature claim seeking punitive damages.)

-2. In the event that at the conclusion of this informal procedure the parties fail to resolve a dispute over the appropriateness of the filing of a motion to dismiss, the defendant shall so notify the Court in writing, indicating why a motion to dismiss remains warranted even after plaintiff has agreed to any amendments to cure specified deficiencies, and transmit copies of the correspondence exchanged by the parties in this regard.
-Promptly thereafter the Court will schedule a conference, by telephone or in person, to provide any appropriate preliminary guidance or rulings.

-3. In the event that the Court, upon review of the parties' exchange of correspondence described above, issues preliminary guidance in writing indicating that a formal motion if filed is likely to be denied in whole or in part and the defendant nonetheless proceeds with such motion filed, and the Court's formal ruling does deny the motion in whole or in part, the Court may deem the circumstances as grounds supporting an application for appropriate sanctions against the defendant, including an award of related attorney's fees and costs.
+However, generally, the initiation of the pre-motion letter exchange temporarily tolls the time that the defendant has to file an answer to the complaint.
+(This practice may be especially effective as to certain types of motions frequently made that may be avoidable by pre- motion communication between the parties, with or without the Court's involvement.
+For example, without limitation, these include: naming a wrong defendant; misnaming a defendant; failing to name a necessary or indispensable party; failing to exhaust available remedies; absolute immunity; expiration of the statute of limitations as to some or all of the claims asserted; failure to satisfy a prerequisite to litigation such as a Right to Sue Letter; failure to plead the particulars of a fraud claim under Rule 9(b) of the Federal Rules of Civil Procedure; and a premature claim seeking punitive damages.) - 2.
+In the event that at the conclusion of this informal procedure the parties fail to resolve a dispute over the appropriateness of the filing of a motion to dismiss, the defendant shall so notify the Court in writing, indicating why a motion to dismiss remains warranted even after plaintiff has agreed to any amendments to cure specified deficiencies, and transmit copies of the correspondence exchanged by the parties in this regard.
+Promptly thereafter the Court will schedule a conference, by telephone or in person, to provide any appropriate preliminary guidance or rulings. - 3.
+In the event that the Court, upon review of the parties' exchange of correspondence described above, issues preliminary guidance in writing indicating that a formal motion if filed is likely to be denied in whole or in part and the defendant nonetheless proceeds with such motion filed, and the Court's formal ruling does deny the motion in whole or in part, the Court may deem the circumstances as grounds supporting an application for appropriate sanctions against the defendant, including an award of related attorney's fees and costs.